 If you live in a country or territory located in the European Union (EU) or European Economic Area (EEA), and you think that some, or all, of the issues you are concerned about have taken place in your country of residence, you can complain to your national data protection regulator.
-For contact details of national data protection regulators in the EU and EEA, please use the following link:
+For contact details of national data protection regulators in the EU and EEA, please refer to the European Data Protection Board website.

-You should be aware that from 25 May 2018 onwards, the EU or EEA regulator you first contact may not be the regulator that deals with your complaint.
+You should be aware that the EU or EEA regulator you first contact may not be the regulator that deals with your complaint.
 They may refer your complaint to another data protection regulator, and a number of regulators may work together to determine the outcome of your complaint.
 The overall handling of your complaint will be dealt with by a “lead supervisory authority”, which will be allocated during the complaint handling process.

 If you live outside the EU or EEA, and the data protection issue you are concerned about relates to the processing of personal data in the country you live in, you may be able to complain to your national data protection or privacy regulator.
 Details of some national data protection or privacy regulators are detailed in the above link.
 Alternatively, you may be able to find details of your national privacy or data protection regulator by searching the internet.

 If you have a concern about how we have processed your personal data, many data protection/privacy regulators will ask that you contact us first, outlining your concerns, allowing us to try and put the issue right, prior to contacting them with your complaint or concern.

 British Council processing of personal information